Kautzi/UdemyC_Exercises/10_Structs/Simulation/Exercise.md

 - compute_future_distance
   - Helper function for **compute_future_state**

+Hint:

-Hint: The future distance of a vehicle is dependent on the ego vehicle, since the ego vehicle is always at the distance (x) = 0, hence the ego vehicle is the origin of the coordinate system.
+The future distance of a vehicle is dependent on the ego vehicle speed and the others vehicle speed.
+Since the ego vehicle is always at the distance (x) = 0, hence the ego vehicle is the origin of the coordinate system.

 ## Main Function